thecloudexplorers/automation-repo-template/tools/references/readme.md

 # Purpose

-All files that can be useful but are not used in the current solution should be placed here as a reference.
+Unused but potentially valuable files should be placed here as reference materials.